ZhunYin1652/VIN-for-CSPP/README.md

 Contact me if you need dataset, too big to be uploaded here.
 Or you can generate dataset by running ./dataset/make_training_data_LP.py.

-./domains/gridworld_LP.py provides toy examples for understanding how to solve CSPP.
+./domains/gridworld_LP.py provides toy examples for understanding how to solve CSPP by linear programming.